-Things were still awkward, but I was trying to make the best of it and was successful at remaining positive towards the end of my time at the water lab.
+Things were still awkward, but I was trying to make the best of it and was successful at remaining positive towards the end of my time there.
 A large part due to my therapist, Margaret, and my messages I believed I was receiving from my angels.
-I would continue to do free angel card readings daily and keep an eye out for numbers that seemed to be repeating themselves to me.
+I would do free angel card readings daily and keep an eye out for numbers that seemed to be repeating themselves to me.

-One day the group that went out sampling which was basically everybody besides me was out on the landing doing a review of sampling protocol.
+One day everybody besides me was out on the landing doing a review of sampling protocol.
 I knew they were doing it and was excited to get the lab to myself.
 I looked out the window from my desk and saw them all out there.
-Lauren in her black over-sized Dropkick Murphy’s sweatshirt, Stacy nearby, Harold, Stacy and Erin and others.
-I noticed Kaylee talking with Lauren and then Kaylee put her arm around her.
-It made me sick.
-That’s how good she was at manipulating people.
+Lauren in her black over-sized Dropkick Murphy’s sweatshirt, Stacy and Kaulee nearby, Harold, and Erin and others.
+I noticed Kaulee talking with Lauren from behind my slender tall window and then Kaulee put her arm around her.

-I had been applying to some nanny jobs here and there, knowing that if I got a part-time nanny job that I would be able to keep a part-time job for the water lab as well.
+I had been applying to nanny jobs online here and there, knowing that if I got a part-time job that I would be able to do part-time for the water lab as well.
 I was writing poems for a big poetry contest that I found online as well, so that kept me busy and preoccupied with what could be taking up space in my mind.

 A mother of a nice family messaged me one day from Care.com and wanted me to come over and meet her family.
 I met with them and they decided to hire me on with their girls working 3-6 every day.
-I was ecstatic that I wouldn’t be at the lab as much, I knew that I could go part time at the lab.
+I was ecstatic that I wouldn’t be at the lab as much.

 One morning I woke up with a strange feeling that I would find something important online that day.
 By the time I had gotten to work I had completely forgotten the feeling and I was messing around online.
 I remember searching on Google about guided versus non-guided meditation.
 I had been doing a lot of guided meditation and felt like it probably wasn’t the best and knew that I should get back into my non-guided routine.
 I happened to scroll down to the bottom of the page and saw a program named Woodenfish advertised.
 I clicked on it and saw that it was a program for students or people of any age with an interest in Buddhism to travel to China and live in a monastery and learn about Buddhism.
 A seven-day silent meditation retreat was included.
 The program explained how hard it was to get into.
 You had to send your transcript and a cover letter about why you wanted to be accepted into the program.
 I sent in a cover letter.